NSLS-II-LIX/py4xs/README.md

 2021-05:
 allow Data1d to have both trans_w (water) and trans_e (external) the attribute trans is set based on the transMode

+### 2021dev branch
+objectives:
+    make use of xarray
+    implement pipeline using Dask